johannacarolinep/shop-register/README.md

 ## Bugs
 ### Solved bugs
-#### Error when inputting a date range for which there were no orders to display, in *Display order history by date* path
+#### Bug 1: Error when inputting a date range for which there were no orders to display, in *Display order history by date* path

 <details>
 <summary>See issue description and solution</summary>